Ruby Stacey: 2023

 At English championships, Stacey finished behind Ondine Achampong to win silver in the all-around, as well as winning a further silver on vault and bronze on bars.
 She competed at the Doha World Cup, making the vault and floor finals; she placed 7th in both.
 She later competed at both the Szombathely and Paris Challenge Cups.
 In Paris, she made the beam final and placed 8th.

 2024

 At the 2024 British Championships, Stacey won silver on uneven bars, her third British medal, and also placed 7th in the all-around.
 She attended the Antayla Challenge Cup, where she made the vault final and placed 7th.

 She was selected as a reserve for the 2024 Olympic Games.

 2025

 Stacey picked up a full set of medals at English championships, winning gold on bars, silver in the all-around and bronze on floor.

 She attended the 2025 Varna World Challenge Cup along with Emily Roper.
 She won gold on vault and silver in the uneven bar finals.

-She was named to the British squad for the 2025 European Championships alongside Alia Leat, Emily Roper, Ruby Evans and Frances Stone.
+Stacey was named to the British squad for the 2025 European Championships alongside Alia Leat, Emily Roper, Ruby Evans and Frances Stone.
 She competed on the vault and uneven bars and helped the team place sixth.

+2026

+She competed in the all-around competition at Welsh Championships, where she won gold in the open competition.
+At English Championships she finished fourth in the all-around, winning gold on balance beam and silver on vault.

+Stacey was selected to represent Great Britain at the 2026 American Cup alongside Abigail Martin, Emily Roper, Oakley Banks, Sam Mostowfi and Sol Scott.
+The team placed fifth overall.

+At British Championships Stacey won silver in the all-around competition and on the balance beam.

+In June, Stacey was announced as part of the English team at the 2026 Commonwealth Games, alongside Abigail Martin, Alia Leat, Taeja James (later replaced by Shanna-Kae Grant), and Shantae-Eve Amankwaah.
+She helped the team win bronze and qualified for the vault final where she finished 8th.